 Our response to COVID-19

 The Series was born from a call-out for Expressions of Interest (EOIs) distributed via social media.
 The call-out allowed artists to come to us with ideas on ways Yirra Yaakin (YY) could support them to stay afloat, keep creating and/or up-skill during the era of social distancing.

-EOIs would outline how we could support artists to realise art that might be ‘burning to get out of them’, or how we could be a means through which they engage with other artists to get through this time safely – in Solidarity.
+The EOIs would outline how we could support artists to realise art that might be ‘burning to get out of them’, and how we could be a means through which they engage with other artists to get through this time safely – in Solidarity.

 From the 5 EOIs and multitude of suggestions that YY received, we selected the following projects to support.